 Vegetables and Herbs

-If you’ve got an accessible location, try planting edibles.
-Plant herbs like sage, chives, thyme, and mint.
-Just open the kitchen window when you need some fresh herbs!
-Cherry tomatoes, lettuce, and kale mixed with marigolds will do nicely in a window box.
+Cherry tomatoes, lettuce, and kale mixed with marigolds will do nicely in a window box, too.
 Like flowers, they will need water every couple of days and fertilizer every two weeks.
-(Since a window box is just a breeze away from your living quarters, you might want to avoid aromatic fertilizer like fish emulsion.)
+(Note: since a window box is just a breeze away from your living quarters, you might want to avoid aromatic fertilizer like fish emulsion.)
 Be sure to cultivate the soil regularly so that the water will penetrate throughout rather than just run off.

-There are many window boxes or troughs sold in garden centers than can be easily mounted or hung on a balcony.
+There are many window boxes or troughs sold in garden centers than can be easily mounted or hung on a balcony or window ledge.
+These days, they tend to be plastic.

-For a house, a wood window box can easily be custom-built to fit the length and width of a windowsill, so wood remains the medium of choice.
+For a house, a wooden window box can easily be custom-built to fit the length and width of a windowsill, so wood remains the medium of choice.
 Its life can be extended significantly by using the box simply as a holder for a metal or plastic planter or for several potted plants.
 Wood is also the easiest for mounting to your house.
-A word of caution here—do not set the box directly against the wood of your house.
+A word of caution here—do not set the box directly against the siding of your house.
 Leave an inch or two of breathing space so that moisture does not build up.
-And make sure the box is securely fastened to your house.
+Make sure the box is securely fastened to your house, too, as you don’t want a strong breeze to send it flying!

 - Drill some drainage holes and put a one-inch layer of rocks in the bottom of the box.
 Good drainage is essential.
 Cover the bottom with a piece of large-mesh hardware cloth before adding the layer of ¾-inch stones.